vankesteren/server_docs/userdocs.md

 saveRDS(my_big_matrix, "~/bigfile.rds")
 ```

+> [!NOTE]
+> Some programs or R packages store large amounts of data in the `/tmp` directory on the OS disk.
+Please make sure that this does not fill up the harddisk or the RStudio server will crash.
+>
+> For example, for `brms` / `cmdstanr`, first create a custom directory in your home directory (e.g., `~/tmp`), and then set `options(cmdstanr_output_dir = "~/tmp")` at the start of your script.
+Then, make sure to use the `cmdstanr` backend in your call to `brms::brm()`.

 ### 3.2.1.
 Backing up your data

 > You are responsible for archiving your data.
-The server is not backed up in any way and we provide no guarantees.
+We provide no guarantees on backing up your data.
 Consider your home directory as temporary/scratch storage.

 After running simulations, it is wise to archive your results somewhere you can access them in case the hard drive of the server breaks.
 You can do this from the RStudio server by selecting "download" in the files tab.